Mediation for planning

 Mediation is an alternative method of dispute resolution.
 It is about settling, or at least reducing, differences between parties – at any stage of a dispute; or where negotiations have stalled.

-It can be used as an additional tool to those currently available in the planning system for resolving conflict: consultation, negotiation, appeals and judicial review.
-It uses processes and techniques to settle differences between parties and can be applied to applications, appeals, 106 negotiations, compulsory purchase and many other areas of conflict and disputes in planning and development.
+It can be used as an additional tool to those currently available in the planning system for resolving conflict: consultation, negotiation and judicial review.
+It uses processes and techniques to settle differences between parties and can be applied to applications, appeals, section 106 negotiations, compulsory purchase and many other areas of conflict and disputes in planning and development.

 RICS standards and guidance: Financial viability in planning: conduct and reporting, professional statement

 RICS standards and guidance: Financial viability in planning

 Legislation: Planning and Compulsory Purchase Act 2004